Ralf Rangnick: Return to Schalke 04

 In March 2011, Rangnick was named as the replacement for Felix Magath as coach of Schalke 04.
-His first match was a 2–0 forfeit win against FC St. Pauli on 1 April 2011.
-The game was stopped in the 89th minute after a beer mug was thrown at the assistant, overshadowing Rangnick's successful debut at Millerntor.
+His first match was a 2–0 forfeit win against St. Pauli on 1 April 2011.
+The game was stopped in the 89th minute, after a beer mug was thrown at the assistant, overshadowing Rangnick's successful debut at Millerntor.
 At the time of the cancellation, Schalke was leading 2–0.
 Just weeks after being named the new Schalke coach, Rangnick led his old club to their first UEFA Champions League semi-finals by defeating holders Inter Milan 7–3 on aggregate.
 However, Schalke were eliminated by Manchester United in the semi-finals.

 Schalke began the 2011–12 season by defeating Borussia Dortmund in a shootout in the 2011 DFL-Supercup.
 On 22 September 2011, Rangnick stepped down as Schalke's coach due to chronic fatigue syndrome, stating he did not have "the necessary energy to be successful and to develop the team and the club".
 He finished with a record of ten wins, three draws and ten losses.

 RB Leipzig

 In February 2015, Rangnick announced he would be taking over as coach at RB Leipzig for the 2015–16 season.
 Achim Beierlorzer took over until the end of the season following the immediate resignation of Alexander Zorniger.
 In addition, Rangnick resigned as director of football of Red Bull Salzburg.
-His first match was a 1–0 win against FSV Frankfurt on 25 July, and Rangnick secured promotion to the Bundesliga with the win against Karlsruher SC on 8 May 2016.
+His first match was a 1–0 win against Frankfurt on 25 July, and Rangnick secured promotion to the Bundesliga with the win against Karlsruher SC on 8 May 2016.
 On 16 May, Leipzig announced Ralph Hasenhüttl would take over from Rangnick.
-Rangnick finished with a record of 21 wins, 7 draws and 8 losses.
+Rangnick finished with a record of 21 wins, seven draws and eight losses.

 On 9 July 2018, Rangnick took over, once again, as coach of RB Leipzig.
 He won his first match on his return 4–0 against Swedish club Häcken in the second qualifying round of the Europa League.
-RB Leipzig eventually won the tie 5–1 on aggregate.
+Leipzig eventually won the tie 5–1 on aggregate.
 They then eliminated Universitatea Craiova in the third qualifying round.
 The first domestic match (and victory) came against Viktoria Köln in the German Cup, as Leipzig won the match 3–1.
 Leipzig's first Bundesliga match took place on 26 August 2018.
 Leipzig lost to Borussia Dortmund 4–1.
 Leipzig qualified for the Europa League group stage after knocking out Zorya Luhansk with a 3–2 aggregate score in the play-off round.
-In the group stage, they were drawn against Red Bull Salzburg, Celtic, and Rosenborg, finishing in third in the group stage.
+In the group stage, they were drawn against Red Bull Salzburg, Celtic and Rosenborg, finishing in third in the group stage.

-Notwithstanding, the club ended the season 3rd in Bundesliga, qualified to the UEFA Champions League for the 2019–20 season, and reached the DFB-Pokal final, losing to Bayern Munich.
-Rangnick finished his second term as coach with a record of 29 wins, 13 draws and 10 losses.
+Notwithstanding, the club ended the season third in Bundesliga, qualified to the UEFA Champions League for the 2019–20 season, and reached the DFB-Pokal final, losing to Bayern Munich.
+Rangnick finished his second term as coach with a record of 29 wins, 13 draws and ten losses.